Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Intermediate Fine-Tuning

 \paragraph{Prolonged Intermediate Fine-Tuning.} We next investigate the impact of extending the intermediate fine-tuning beyond two epochs.
-We find that fine-tuning models on the arithmetic dataset for additional epochs provides no benefit or adversely affects the reasoning performance when models are later fine-tuned on a reasoning dataset.
+We find that fine-tuning models on the arithmetic dataset for additional epochs provides no benefit and even adversely affects the reasoning performance when models are later fine-tuned on a reasoning dataset.
 We attribute this outcome to two factors.
 First, prolonged fine-tuning on the arithmetic dataset further optimizes the model for arithmetic tasks, limiting its adaptability for other tasks.
-Second, the model learns the computations for solving GSM8k problems within the first few epochs, and additional fine-tuning does not improve these computations.
+Second, the model learns the computations for solving GSM8k problems within the first few epochs, and further training does not improve this ability.
 Figure~\ref{fig:gsm8k_vs_ift_epochs} illustrates GSM8k arithmetic accuracy and overall performance as a function of intermediate fine-tuning epochs.
-The results show that extended intermediate fine-tuning does not improve GSM8k arithmetic accuracy while making models optimized for arithmetic tasks.
+The results show that extended intermediate fine-tuning does not improve GSM8k arithmetic accuracy and specializes models for arithmetic tasks.
 This leads to no improvement or decline in GSM8k performance.